NxPKG/khulnasoft-docs/content/zaraz/advanced/worker-variables.md

 Once your Worker is published, configuring a Worker Variable is easy.

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/).
 2. Go to **Zaraz** > **Tools configuration** > **Variables**.
 3. Click **Create variable**.
 4. Give your variable a name, choose **Worker** as the Variable type, and select your newly created Worker.